heatmiser/soloshift/README.md

 `# ansible-playbook playbooks/03-ocp-init.yaml`

-Either access the util vm console via virt-viewer or ssh into the util vm as root and execute:
+Either access the util vm console via virt-viewer or ssh into the util vm as root. `ocp_vms_password` is the root password, set in the defaults for the `ocp4-solo-vmprovision` role.
+If you left `ocp_vms_net_cidr` at the default internal subnet to use, then the util node will be at 192.168.8.8.
+There will be an SSH key pair in your users .ssh directory prefixed with whatever was set `ocp_vms_openshift_subdomain`.
+You can use that private key to ssh in as root.

+Next, execute:

 `# openshift-install --dir=/root/ocp4upi wait-for bootstrap-complete --log-level debug`